tiger1993118/ProjectEuler/README.md

 ProjectEuler
 ============

-This Git repository created by me, and it is my solutions to the problems posted on ProjectEuler(https://projecteuler.net/) so far
+This Github repository is my solutions to the ongoing challenges posted on ProjectEuler(https://projecteuler.net/).
-I solve these problems whenever I am free, and I love them!
+I would solve these problems whenever I am free, and I love them!
-All of the solutions are written in Java at the moment, I also give simple explanations for my solutions before the header of every classes
+All of the solutions are written in Java by me, I also give simple explanations for my solutions within each class

 I am currently @ Problem 120